 Detox Your Life

-An affordable educational program combined with individual coaching sessions to help you discover lifestyle strategies that reduce your risk of chronic diseases like diabetes, high blood pressure and dementia.
+An affordable educational program combined with individual coaching sessions to help you discover lifestyle strategies that boost your immune system and reduce your risk of chronic diseases like diabetes, high blood pressure and dementia.
 Work with Rachel to find your superpowers!

 Rachel Jones, BSN, FMCHC